 Jobs Fill Your Pocket, But Adventure Fills Your Soul - Our Trip to Israel

-In January of 2018 we were incredibly blessed to be able to join our church's (Calvary Salt Lake) annual trip to Israel.
-Ron had wanted to visit Israel for year and years, and I was always terrified of it.
-It was never a place on the top of my list, however a change in my faith (read my Faith Transformation story for more details) put that desire to visit this incredible place into my mind.
+In January of 2018, we were incredibly blessed to be able to join our church's (Calvary Salt Lake) annual trip to Israel.
+Ron had wanted to visit Israel for years and years, and I was always terrified of it.
+It was never a place on the top of my list, however, a change in my faith (read my Faith Transformation story for more details) put that desire to visit this incredible place into my mind.

 This post would be way too long if I told you about all the incredible things we did and saw on our visit, so I'll try to focus on a few highlights per day.

 One of our stops on Day 1 was to Megiddo which was an important city in ancient times probably because of its strategic location on a hill.
 From the hill you can look out over the Valley of Armageddon (far left pic); it is believed that this valley will be the location of the final battle between the forces of light and darkness as told in the book of Revelation.

 Another stop this day was at the Church of the Annunciation which is a beautiful church that was built over the home of Mary, mother of Jesus.
 This would have been where the angel Gabriel visited Mary and announced to her that she would be the mother of Jesus.

 We also took some time in Caesarea Maritima, a port city built by Herod the Great.
 It is incredible how many of the structures are still intact.
 This harbor was built using materials that would allow the concrete to harden underwater!
 How on earth did they know how to do that so long ago?